 According to Wright, Americans lost sight of our core values, especially the rule of law and a code of decency.

-In other words, we, not the terrorists, we lack values, and we lack decency and respect for the rule of law.
+In other words, we, not the terrorists, we lack values and we lack decency and respect for the rule of law.

-And oh, yeah, the Islamic world perceives a pro-Israel bias in our Middle East policies.
+And oh yeah, the Islamic world perceives a pro-Israel bias in our Middle East policies.

 Here's a New Yorker magazine.

-Uh uh blaming us for our and our association uh with uh with Israel.
+You could very well be a kook blaming us and our association with Israel.

 He said when bin Laden attacked America, he was posing two questions to us.